5 Hidden Camping Gems in British Columbia

 Why it matters: Vancouver Island’s west coast draws everyone to Long Beach.
 Meanwhile, Clayoquot Arm sits north with 60 backcountry campsites accessed by water taxi, trail, or private boat.
 The combination of marine setting, old-growth forest, and minimal regulation creates something between wilderness camping and genuine remote experience.

 Best time: July and August for water conditions and weather reliability.
-June brings calm seas but occasional fog.
+June brings calm seas but occasional fog that adds atmosphere while limiting visibility.
+September offers fewer visitors and early fall color but increased rain probability.
+The shoulder seasons reward flexible scheduling—watch weather forecasts and go when windows appear.

 The BC Advantage